 Industrial Cactus Aesthetic

-Simply use a metal or wooden cart or cabinet, and fill it with cacti.
-The natural elements of the cactus plant alongside wood/metal elements creates a very cohesive and natural look.
+Use a metal or wooden cart or cabinet, and fill it with cacti.
+The cactus plant’s natural elements, alongside wood/metal elements, create a very cohesive and natural look.

 Brown tones and dark metals also allow the green natural tones of the cacti to pop.
-Therefore, it is safe to say that industrial decor is perfect at allowing the cactus to shine and be the center of attention!
+Therefore, it is safe to say that industrial decor perfectly allows the cactus to shine and be the center of attention!